1-800-709-0906 or 604-277-5855 info@sostech.ca

 Mental Health Awareness Introduction

 Designed as a lunch and learn (2hr) introduction to the full 16hr certification program.
 Mental Health First Aid takes the fear and hesitation out of starting conversations about mental health and substance use problems by improving understanding and providing an action plan that teaches people to safely and responsibly identify and address a potential mental illness or substance use disorder.
-Available in person (Lower Mainland) or via ZOOM.
+Available via ZOOM.

 Mental Health First Aid Training